 You can greatly enlarge your music library for very little cost if you get back into vinyl like I did.
-I’ve been transferring LP records to digital / CD for about six years.
-(These days I usually just transfer most to an external hard-drive with my computer connected to my main stereo).
-I thought it would be a good idea to gather together some resources for those who would like to do the same without spending a bundle.
+I’ve been transferring LP records to digital for about eight years.
 If you arrange a very good set-up and take care with your transfers, you can end up with digitized music that sounds just as good as (if not better than) your typical bought CD.
-I am told that my hearing is quite sharp when it comes to music, so I have quite high requirements (without being a stuffy audiophile who insists on every element costing thousands).
-(I cannot stand the sound of an MP3 and will only listen to uncompressed audio, for instance, but I won’t hold it against you if you use MP3s).
-My main stereo includes used Paradigm Studio Reference 100 speakers and a very good amplifier (used NAD C372), which is quite revealing if there are any weaknesses in the transfers.
+My main stereo includes used Paradigm Studio Reference 100 speakers and a very good amplifier (used Bryston DAC/preamp and amp), which is quite revealing if there are any weaknesses in the transfers.
 I have largely eliminated weaknesses with my current set-up and process.

 I’ll begin by outlining the key elements in transferring and then also link to several other sites that provide further information.
 I don’t want to reinvent the wheel here, but I do want to note what I’ve found to work best.

 Here is what you need (with some of my comments on each):